Janka Čulíková

-Janka Čulíková (born 30 June 1987 in Martin, Czechoslovakia) is a Slovakian ice hockey forward.
+Janka Čulíková (born 30 June 1987 in Martin, Czechoslovakia) is a Slovak ice hockey forward.

 International career

 Čulíková was selected for the Slovakia national women's ice hockey team in the 2010 Winter Olympics.
 She played in all five games, leading the team with two goals and three points.
 She played all three games of the qualifying campaign for the 2014 Olympics.

 Čulíková has also appeared for Slovakia at eight IIHF Women's World Championships, across three levels.
 Her first appearance came in 2004.
 She appeared at the top level championships in 2011, 2012.